theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/gnostic-christianity/part-2/index.md

 ---
 layout: base.njk

-title: "Gnostic Christianity"
+# === SEO Title (expanded and high-authority) ===
+title: "Gnostic Christianity: The Hidden Christ, the Revealer of the Spark, and the Return to the Pleroma"

-description: "Part II of the Afterlife Scrolls: the Christ of Gnosis and the spark that remembers beyond death."
+description: "Part II of the Afterlife Scrolls: Christ the Revealer, the divine spark within the soul, and the Gnostic path of remembrance beyond death."

-excerpt: "Previously: you heard the voice behind the veil, not a god of wrath but a Revealer of the spark.
+excerpt: "Previously, you heard the voice behind the veil, not a god of wrath but a Revealer of the spark.
 Christ came not to be worshipped but to mirror what you truly are."

 tier: free
 pageId: "the-great-return-afterlife-season-1-gnostic-christianity-part-2"

 episode: 1
 partNumeral: II

+# === Unified TGK Header Hierarchy ===
 siteTitle: "The Gnostic Key"
 pillarTitle: "The Teachings"
 gateTitle: "The Great Return"